mdj0025/2210-hands-on/getting-started/README.md

 ## Vocareum

 1. Read the instructions provided in the COMP 2210 course in Canvas to ensure that you can log in to Vocareum.
-    - Note that to use Vocareum, you must pay the $20 usage fee for the semester.
+    - Note that to use Vocareum after the initial grace period, you must pay the $20 usage fee for the semester.
 Instructions for payment are in Canvas.
+1. Access Vocareum from the Hands-on: Getting Started page from within Canvas.
+(Note that Vocareum requires you to access each hands-on or assignment through Canvas first.
+After that, you can access things directly through Vocareum.)
 1. Click on *Hands-On: Getting Started* in the left menu.
 1. Click on *My Work*.
 1. Click on *Upload* in the left pane of the workbench and follow the instructions to upload the `WarEagle.java` file.